corda/corda-docs-portal/content/en/tools/business-network-extension/bne-index.md

 Corda nodes outside of your business network are not aware of its members.
 The network can be split into subgroups or membership lists which allows for further privacy (members of a group only know about those in their group).

-In a business network, there is at least one authorised member.
+In a business network, there is at least one authorized member.
 This member has sufficient permissions to execute management operations over the network and its members.

-Read the full documentation about the Corda Business Network membership management extension [here](../../../en/platform/corda/4.8/open-source/business-network-membership.md).
+Read the full documentation about the [Corda Business Network membership management extension](../../../en/platform/corda/4.8/open-source/business-network-membership.md).